My Top 10 Classroom Hacks

 1 – The student doesn’t understand, may need more practice or support.

-Guided Reading/Centers go by SO FAST and frequent interruptions waste valuable time.
+My Guided Reading and literacy centers go by SO FAST and frequent interruptions waste valuable time.
 Assigning two student leaders makes a world of difference.
 I usually pick students that are “mastering” a skill or students that I want to ‘push’ to increase their knowledge and skills.
 My kids love it!
 They call each other “Miss …. ” and “Mr ….”
+To check out more information regarding my centers – you can check out this blog post.

 If you’ve never heard of Classroom Screen…GO NOW.
 It’s a total game changer! 🌟 It’s essentially a screen with different widgets to assist you and your students.
 Some of the widgets include volume level, a random name generator, timer, a place to write messages and instructions, and even A QR CODE that leads you to a website of your choosing.